cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/function-box.md

 # Function Box

 _Function Boxes_ are the main type of boxes in OM# visual programs.
+They _refer_ to Common Lisp functions.
-Any Lisp function, in-built or defined in the environment, can be used as a function box in an OM#.
+Any function, in-built or defined in the environment, can be reified as a function box.

 <img src="./images/box-lisp-fun.png" align="right">